 This movie points no fingers towards anyone.
 It has the camera on the spy, but the perspective is what runs this movie.
 Sehmat is introduced as a girl who saves a squirrel from being run over by a car, a girl with a heart.
 But the perspective given to us is from the car’s driver, showing Sehmat as a careless girl trying to defy the laws of nature

-Even if the film was shot from the opposite view, still nobody would be winning; and that’s how you make an amazing movie, where you leave the understanding and thinking to the audience and not spoon-feed them the emotions.
+Even if the film was shot from the opposite view, still nobody would be winning; and that’s how you make an amazing movie, where you leave the understanding and thinking to the audience and not spoon-feed them the entire story.